 Funders are more likely to reject an application rather than a business plan, One of our funders stated that only 1 of 11 projects get seen!
 That saying, it is worth every penny to pay for professional services or, work on your pitch to draw attention.
 Here are the reasons why your business plan could possibly be rejected.

 - Unclear explanation of the project

 - Failure to describe a sustainable competitive advantage

 - Unrealistic projections and figures

 Business Plan Service

 You are welcome to use this guide to structure your business plan.
 Formatting your business plan correctly will maximise your chance at getting your project funded.
-If you require help with your business plan we can put you in contact with one of our partners, be aware that Prestige Capital Partners does not provide this service.
+Please be aware that Prestige Capital Partners does not provide this service.

-Current permissions: You have the right to access our executive summary and business plan page where you are allowed refer to both pages as a template to design and structure your own business plan.
-Currently we do not except copying of images on either page or copying of these documents to provide content for other websites.
+Current copyright permissions: You have the right to access our executive summary and business plan page where you are allowed refer to both pages as a template to design and structure your own business plan.
+We do not allow any copying or downloading of images on either page as it is subject to copyright.